mekh/logis/README.md

 This way it's possible to format any element at any level of nesting.

-An element for which one or more formatting rules are specified is called a primitive.
+An element for which one or more formatting rules are specified is called a `primitive`.

-The formatting rules for primitives are set by an instance of the `Primitives` class, the add method.
+The formatting rules for primitives are set by an instance of the `Primitives` class, the `add` method.
 This method takes two arguments:
 - the first one is a function that takes an element as an argument and returns a boolean if the element is the given primitive
 - the second one is a function that takes an element as an argument and returns the modified element

+The `add` method returns the instance itself, so the method can be chained.

 The `Primitives` class is available in the `formatters` property of the logger.